alexisbaxman/jupyter_template/README.md

 * `.github/workflows/deploy.yml`: This YAML file includes the key instructions for GitHub Actions to compile the book. `deploy.yml` sets up a Python environment, `pip` installs the dependencies, builds the book, and deploys the generated HTML.
   * The `deploy.yml` in this repository is reduced to the essential configurations, taken from the official [GitHub Pages and Actions](https://jupyterbook.org/v1/publish/gh-pages.html).
   * The GitHub Actions activates every time any change happens in any file of the repository.
 The `Actions` tab shows you these steps as they progress as well as where they fall (see picutre below).
+This process can take a bit of time, and sometimes the changes don't appear in the compiled Jupyter Book for a bit longer due to browser cache, therefore Incognito mode sometimes shows the latest updates earlier.

 <img src="./static/pics/deploy.jpg" alt="toc" width="650px" align="center">